wpsharks/s2member-kb/questions/2015/180-how-can-i-offer-a-fixed-term-free-registration.md

 _For more details about Shortcode Attributes, please see **WordPress Dashboard → s2Member → Stripe Pro-Forms → Stripe Shortcode Attributes (Explained)**._

-If we want to provide a Free Registration that expires after 3 Days, we would set `tp="D" tt="3"`.
+If we want to provide a Free Registration that expires after 3 Days, we would set `tp="3" tt="D"`.

-If we want to provide a Free Registration that expires after 2 Weeks, we would set `tp="W" tt="2"`.
+If we want to provide a Free Registration that expires after 2 Weeks, we would set `tp="2" tt="W"`.

-If we want to provide a Free Registration that expires after 1 Year, we would set `tp="Y" tt="1"`.
+If we want to provide a Free Registration that expires after 1 Year, we would set `tp="1" tt="Y"`.

 ### Should you use Level 0 or Level 1?